-We will be accepting fall applications in late August.
-Please contact us at criminologydept [at] umd.edu if you have any questions and would like to be added to our prospective student list.
+We are accepting applications for the Fall 2022 cohort.
+Please contact us at criminologydept [at] umd.edu if you have any questions.

-The University of Maryland's Graduate School accepts applications through its ApplyYourself/Hobsons application system.
-Before completing the application, applicants are asked to check the Graduate School for specific instructions https://gradschool.umd.edu/behavioralsocial-sciences/crim
+The University of Maryland's Graduate School accepts applications through its gradapply.umd.edu application system.
+Before completing the application, applicants are asked to check the Graduate School for specific instructions https://gradschool.umd.edu/behavioralsocial-sciences/crim.

 The electronic submission of application materials helps expedite the review of an application.

-You will be assessed a non-refundable $75 application processing fee for each program to which you apply.
+Applicants will be assessed a non-refundable $75 application processing fee for each program to which they apply.
 You are responsible for paying this fee whether or not you are offered admission or choose to enroll.
 You must pay your application fee online.
 Your application will not be processed until you pay your application fee and the payment is authorized.

 Please click here https://www.gradschool.umd.edu/feewaiverinformation for fee waiver eligibility.

 If the Department favorably recommends the application, this decision is sent to the Graduate School.
 The Graduate School, in turn, notifies the applicant of admission and asks for acknowledgment of acceptance.
 If the applicant is not favorably recommended for graduate study by the Department, then the Graduate School notifies the applicant of the decision.

 Typically, admission decisions are issued in late Feb/early March of the following year.
 We will send an offer letter of admission by email.

 No, we do not have an online Ph.D. program at this time; our program is entirely in-person.